Wymondham railway station: History

-An Act of Parliament on 7 August 1862 authorised the amalgamation of the Eastern Counties Railway, the Eastern Union Railway and others, which formed the Great Eastern Railway, which had taken place on 1 July 1862.
+The Great Eastern Railway Act 1862 (25 & 26 Vict. c. ccxxiii) was passed on 7 August 1862 to authorise the amalgamation of the Eastern Counties Railway, the Eastern Union Railway and others, which formed the Great Eastern Railway, which had taken place on 1 July 1862.

-19 years after the GER was formed the GER promoted a Bill to build a cut-off line from via on the Great Eastern Main Line to the Norwich-Ely line at Wymondham.
-Work started in 1880 and the line opened on 2 May 1881.
+19 years after the GER was formed the GER promoted a bill to build a cut-off line from via on the Great Eastern Main Line to the Norwich-Ely line at Wymondham.
+The line was authorised by the Great Eastern Railway Act 1876 (39 & 40 Vict. c. lxviii) and work started in 1880 and the line opened on 2 May 1881.

-The difficult economic circumstances after World War I led the Government to pass the Railways Act 1921 which led to the creation of the Big Four.
+The difficult economic circumstances after World War I led the government to pass the Railways Act 1921 which led to the creation of the Big Four.
 The GER amalgamated with several other companies to create the London and North Eastern Railway (LNER).
 Wymondham became an LNER station on 1 January 1923.
 The line to Forncett closed in 1939.

 On nationalisation in 1948 the station and its services were transferred to the Eastern Region of British Railways.

 The Wells branch closed to passengers on 6 October 1969, with freight services continuing until 1989; the section of that line between Wymondham and Dereham forms the Mid-Norfolk Railway.

 Upon privatisation the station and most of its services were transferred to Anglia Railways on 5 January 1997, with services towards the Midlands were transferred to Central Trains on 2 March 1997.